-Each quarter, copies and extracts of such documents, certificates, judgements and decisions, issued or rendered during the preceding quarter shall be transmitted by the Republic of Dahomey to the French Republic.
+Each quarter, copies and extracts of such documents, certificates, judgements and decisions issued or rendered during the preceding quarter shall be transmitted by the Government of Mali to the French Government.

-The French Republic shall enter in the civil register appropriate particulars from such copies and extracts in the margin of the birth or marriage certificates of the persons concerned.
+The French Government shall enter in the civil register, if necessary following transcription, appropriate particulars from such copies and extracts in the margin of the birth or marriage certificates of the persons concerned.
 In the absence of a grant of execution, particulars of judgements and decisions shall be included merely for information purposes.

-Each quarter, the French Republic shall transmit to the Republic of Dahomey an original or a copy of birth certificates concerning nationals of that State issued in French territory during the preceding quarter.
+Article 20.
+Each quarter, the French Government shall transmit to the Government of Mali the original or a copy of birth certificates concerning nationals of that State issued in French territory during the preceding quarter.

-Each quarter, the Republic of Dahomey shall transmit to the French Republic an original or a copy of birth certificates concerning French nationals issued in the territory of Dahomey during the preceding quarter.
+Each quarter, the Government of Mali shall transmit to the French Republic the original or a copy of birth certificates concerning French nationals issued in the territory of Mali during the preceding quarter.

-The French Republic and the Republic of Dahomey shall issue free of charge copies of extracts from the civil register made out in their respective territories, when so requested, for a duly specified administrative reason or for needy citizens.
+Article 21.
+The French Government and the Government of Mali shall issue free of charge copies of extracts from the civil register made out in the respective territories of the two States, when so requested, for a duly specified administrative reason or for needy nationals.

-They shall also issue free of charge copies of extracts from the civil register made out in the respective territories of the two States, where such extracts relate to aliens who are nationals of a third country and are requested for a duly specified administrative reason.
+They shall also issue free of charge copies of extracts from the civil register made out in the respective territories of the two States where such extracts relate to aliens who are nationals of a third country and are requested for a duly specified administrative reason.